 Of course, a visit to Boston would be sorely incomplete without a walk along the Freedom Trail.
 While other American colonial cities may boast the signing of a document or the giving of a speech, Boston’s history packs more punch.
 You will see the location of the Boston Massacre, relics from Paul Revere’s midnight ride, the “one if by land, and two if by sea” Old North Church and some of the actual tea dumped into the harbor during the Boston Tea Party.
 You can take a tour with a guide if you want to experience everything or you can download a tour map app and do it on your own schedule.
 The self-guided version allows you the freedom to stop off in Little Italy for cannoli.
 This is a huge, huge plus.

-Finally, the Boston Marathon remains the city’s most community-focused spring event, this year on April 21.
+Finally, the Boston Marathon remains the city’s most community-focused spring event.
 Celebrate with the locals, as thousands of impressively dedicated individuals complete the 26.2-mile run on Boylston Street.
 (Just across from the Boston Public Library, incidentally.
 See above.)
 Stand anywhere from Beacon Street to Kenmore Square to see the runners, but if you want to watch the finish, walk from the green line’s Arlington Street stop to Copley Square.
 Get there early.

 You would still have distinctly Bostonian adventures on a trip to the Cradle of Liberty any other time of the year, but these springtime experiences surpass any of them.
 Boston is at its most charming just after the snow has melted, when restaurants drag tables and chairs onto patios, and local passersby beam at you in the newfound sunshine.
 Take a light coat, a pair of good shoes and your loved ones to enjoy that vernal Boston, Massachusetts!